-Туре Valuation technique Financial liabilities, note The fair value of the secured senior notes, first lien term loans, second receivable and refundable lien term loans, note receivable and refundable deposits are calculated deposits based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the reporting date (Level 2).
+Туре Valuation technique Financial liabilities, note receivable and refundable deposits The fair value of the secured senior notes, first lien term loans, second lien term loans, note receivable and refundable deposits are calculated based on the present value of future principal and interest cash flows, discounted at the market rate of interest at the reporting date (Level 2).
+Other financial assets and The notional amounts of financial assets and liabilities with maturity liabilities of less than one year (including trade and other receivables, cash and cash equivalents, and trade and other payables) are, because of the short period to maturity, assumed to approximate their fair values.